-The Financial District was the first area of Manhattan to develop, and its narrow streets and palpable history make that impossible to forget.
-But the lower Manhattan neighborhood now known as the Financial District has been growing and changing nearly non-stop since it was first developed centuries ago.
-The stunning architecture and sheer size of the towers that rise above the Financial District’s streets reflect the Financial District's more recent history as the center of the financial world.
-But while the Financial District remains the capital of Capital, the Financial District's future is plain to see -- in the area between City Hall Park on the North and the bottom of Manhattan Island on the South, the Financial District has quietly emerged as one of the most desirable new residential neighborhoods in all of Manhattan, and is home to some of the finest new condo listings in New York City.
+The Financial District was the first area of Manhattan to be developed, and its narrow streets and beautiful buildings reflect this fact today.
+This lower Manhattan neighborhood has been growing and changing nearly non-stop since it was first developed centuries ago.
+The stunning architecture and sheer size of the towers that rise above the Financial District’s streets reflect its recent history as the center of the financial world.
+But while the Financial District remains the capital of Capital, its future is plain to see -- in the area between City Hall Park on the North and the bottom of Manhattan Island on the South, the Financial District has quietly emerged as one of the most desirable new residential neighborhoods in all of Manhattan, and is home to some of the finest new condo listings in New York City.

 The Collection in the Financial District is a pre-war loft with interiors designed by none other than the one and only company Armani itself, which explains the level of class that the condo achieves.
 A decadent Collection Pool and Spa, billiards room, and club lounge are just a few of the amenities The Collection provides.